typelevel/cats/docs/src/site/index.md

 ### Efficiency

-Although, unfortunately there are times when programming only with pure functions and writing efficient code in Scala can be at odds, we are attempting to do our best at keeping our library as efficient as we can without making unnecessary sacrifices of purity and usability.
-Where sacrifices have to be made, we will strive to make these obvious, and will keep the well documented.
+Although unfortunately there are times when programming only with pure functions and writing efficient code in Scala can be at odds, we are attempting to do our best at keeping our library as efficient as we can without making unnecessary sacrifices of purity and usability.
+Where sacrifices have to be made, we will strive to make these obvious, and will keep them well documented.

 <a name="project-structure"></a>
 # Project Structure